Advanced Process Automation certificate program with optional PLC 5000/Logix Studio Basics

 Upon successful completion of the Advanced Process Automation certificate program, students will earn a certificate from Penn State's College of Engineering.

-For additional information, call the Continuing Education office at 570-450-3116.
-You can also email Debra Conway, director of Continuing Education, at [email protected].
+For additional information, call the Continuing Education office at 570-450-3110 or email Debra Conway, director of Continuing Education, at [email protected].